gcheng314/AMP-Prediction/README.md

 Requires:
 - Python 2.7.1 or higher
-- Notepad++
 - Linux command line
 - All .hmm files downloaded from http://www.camp.bicnirrh.res.in/pattern_hmm.php?q=HMM_fam and merged into amps.hmm
 - amp_pred.py in Linux machine